Home Our Hope

 Like the theory above, this verse says nothing about the Sabbath and not even anything about worship.
 Paul is saying they should start the work week by setting aside whatever they can for "missionary" work.
 Paul suggests this so there won't be a big fuss when he arrives as people try to dig up something to give with the result that they give out of a sense of duty and possibly guilt, rather than from a cheerful heart.

-9. canceled by Jesus death - rested in tomb
+9. Canceled by Jesus death - rested in tomb

 This theory is based on the idea that Jesus fulfilled the rest requirement of the Sabbath by resting in his tomb.
 Therefore there is no need for us to rest on the Sabbath.